Understanding the PA pathogen

 What is the PA pathogen?

-The pathogen that causes disease in kauri, was first recorded on Great Barrier Island in the early 1970’s but was misdiagnosed as another Phytophthora species at the time.
+PA is the pathogen that causes disease in Kauri and was first recorded on Great Barrier Island in the early 1970’s but was misdiagnosed as another Phytophthora species at the time.

-We have a good understanding of the basic biology of Phytophthora agathidicida and the disease symptoms it produces on kauri.
-The pathogen could survive in the soil for many years even if kauri are not present in the area.
+We have a good understanding of the basic biology of Phytophthora agathidicida and the disease symptoms it produces in Kauri.
+The pathogen could survive in the soil for many years even if Kauri are not present in the area.

 How does it affect kauri?

-The pathogen produces a definite but not unique symptomology.
+PA produces definite but not unique symptoms.
 Initial signs of infection can be yellowing of the leaves; eventually branches starve and die before the whole tree succumbs.
 Trunk lesions can also occur, although not all infected trees show these.

-It can take years for dieback symptoms to appear.
-We’ve learned that seedlings may show symptoms within weeks of being infected.
+It can take years for PA symptoms to appear, though seedlings may show symptoms within weeks of being infected.
 In juvenile trees, it may take a few years or more for symptoms to appear, and even longer in mature trees, possibly decades.

-Though these symptoms help us identify potentially infected trees, you often can’t tell by looking at the tree themselves.
+Though these symptoms help us identify potentially infected trees, you often can’t tell by looking at the tree themselves if these are caused by PA.
 Similar symptoms may occur for other reasons like drought or age.
-Ultimately, the disease can be difficult to detect.
+Ultimately, PA can be difficult to detect this way.
+There are soil tests which can be done to help detect PA presence.

-Although we know more on how kauri are infected, the level of severity (or virulence) and latency of the disease in kauri is less understood.
-We don’t know exactly what factors enable the pathogen to cause disease symptoms in some trees more quickly than others.
-Diseases generally take hold when an organism is under stress, and scientists expect it’s the same with kauri.
-However it’s likely environmental conditions – such as temperature and soil moisture– play a critical role in the introduction and speed of the infection process.
+Although we know more now about how Kauri are infected, the level of severity (or virulence) and latency of the disease in Kauri is less understood.
+For example, we don’t know exactly what factors enable the pathogen to cause disease symptoms in some trees more quickly than others.
+Diseases generally take hold when an organism is under stress, and scientists expect it’s the same with Kauri.
+However, it’s likely environmental conditions – such as temperature and soil moisture – also play a critical role in the introduction and speed of the infection.

-As a keystone species, kauri play an important role in the type of flora that resides in a kauri forest.
-Many plants have evolved to live on and around kauri due to the type of soil that is developed over time.
-Without kauri, the ecosystem is likely to be very different.
-There has been research looking at the long-term impacts of the disease and determining the ecological composition around healthy and diseased kauri, however a lot more research is required.
+As a keystone species, Kauri play an important role in the species that live in a Kauri forest.
+Many plants have evolved to live on and around Kauri, as these trees change the type of soil that is developed over time.
+Without Kauri, the ecosystem is likely to be very different.
+There has been research looking at the long-term impacts of the disease and determining the ecological composition around healthy and diseased Kauri, however a lot more research is required.

-The pathogen infects new trees in seven steps
+The PA pathogen infects new trees in seven steps

-- Oospores (resting spores) are introduced into an area of kauri, typically by human activity, but also by animals such as pigs.
-It only takes a pinhead of soil to move enough oospores to spread the disease.
+1. Oospores (resting spores) are introduced via soil into an area with Kauri.
+This is typically by human activity, but can also be done by animals such as pigs.
+It only takes a speck of soil to move enough oospores to cause disease.

-- The zoospores swim (propelled by their tails) through moisture in the soil towards a kauri’s roots, where they attach themselves to the outside.
+4. The zoospores swim (propelled by their tails) through moisture in the soil towards Kauri roots, where they attach themselves to the outside.
 They then germinate to produce mycelia (branded tubular structure) which infects the root.
-The tree’s fate is now sealed.

-- The mycelia spreads through the root system to attack the tissues at the base of the kauri’s trunk (eventually stopping the transport of nutrients and water to the canopy).
+5. The mycelia spreads through the root system to attack the tissue at the base of the Kauri trunk (which eventually stops the transport of nutrients and water to the canopy of the tree).

-- More sporangia are formed from where there are areas of infected root.
-These sporangia release more zoospores during and after rain, ensuring that it is only a matter of time before any other kauri in the vicinity are infected.
+6. More sporangia are formed from where there are areas of infected root.
+These sporangia release more zoospores during and after rain, which puts Kauri nearby at risk of being infected.

 Where did it come from and how long has it been in New Zealand?

-It is not certain how long the pathogen has been present in New Zealand.
-We have records that show it has been in New Zealand since the 1970’s and there is some anecdotal evidence that suggest that the disease has been killing kauri since the 1950s, perhaps a lot longer.
+It is not certain how long the PA pathogen has been present in New Zealand.
+Records show it has been in New Zealand since the 1970’s and there is some anecdotal evidence that suggest that the disease has been killing Kauri since the 1950s, perhaps a lot longer.
 There is some research to suggest that it came from overseas (probably somewhere in the Indo-Pacific), however the true origin of the disease remains unknown.